victoriacheng15/victoriacheng15.vercel.app/src/content/post/javascript-optional-chaining-operator.md

 console.log(city); // output: No City Found
 ```

 Remember, there is a pitfall in using nullish coalescing operator.
 If the value from the API or somewhere else is evaluated in the Boolean context, nullish coalescing operator would return left-hand operand.
-If you know in advanced that the value is either null or undefined, the nullish coalescing operator can be used, otherwise use the logical OR operator instead.
+If you know in advanced that the value is either null or undefined, the nullish coalescing operator can be used, otherwise, use the logical OR operator instead

 ## Extra